Organizations need a structured approach to tackle complex issues and drive continuous improvement.

 The A3 problem-solving method, also known as the A3 report or A3 thinking, originated from Toyota’s lean manufacturing principles.

-It gets its name from the international paper size A3 (11.7 x 16.5 inches), which is typically used to document the problem-solving process on a single sheet of paper.
+It gets its name from the international paper size A3 (11.7 x 16.5 inches), typically used to document the problem-solving process on a single sheet of paper.

-The A3 report serves as a concise and visual communication tool that guides teams through the problem-solving journey.
+The A3 report is a concise and visual communication tool that guides teams through the problem-solving journey.

 Best Practices